PGVSNH20/the-train-track-dreamteam/Documentation/readme.md

 trainsORM.GetTrainById(1);
 ```
 ### #2
-Adds new station or uppdates station with same id identity
+Adds new station or updates station with same id identity
 ```C#
 var newStation = new Station()
     {